FSI Faculty Mentor:

 The center’s research and programmatic focus will include the political economy of reform in India, foreign and security policy, and the role of innovation and technology in India’s internal transformation and international relations.
 It will build on decades of scholarship on the region across Carnegie’s programs, in particular the work of Vice President of Studies George Perkovich, Senior Associate Ashley J. Tellis, and Senior Associate Milan Vaishnav, while placing special emphasis on developing a cadre of young, up-and-coming Indian scholars.
 Website: http://carnegieindia.org/

-The student will have the opportunity to work on Carnegie India’s ongoing projects on foreign policy and security.
-Specific areas include maritime security and South Asian borders.
+The student will have the opportunity to work on Carnegie India’s ongoing projects on foreign policy and security, the impact of emerging technologies on society, and the political economy of reform in India.

 Interns provide overall support to Carnegie India's scholars, program, and communications team.
 Responsibilities will include research assistance to support the center's scholars and projects; providing organizational and logistical support for public and private events; supporting media monitoring and outreach efforts; and helping maintain the center's contact database.